EventStore/eventstore.org/_posts/2019-10-10-event-store-packages-for-amazon-linux-2.md

 ```

 #### Event Store not exposed on external IP by default
-Event Store is does not run on external IP by default anymore.
-Additional configuration is needed to access Event Store on public IP & DNS after opening ports EC2 Security Groups as follows :
+Event Store does not run on an external IP by default anymore.
+Additional configuration is needed to access Event Store on public IP & DNS after opening ports in EC2 Security Groups as follows :

 ```
 IntIp: <Private IP>